imtaji/notebook/README.md

-# Recyclib
+# Notebook
-To keep READMEs at one place.
+To keep Markdowns collection at one place.
-Documentation purpose.

 ## Table of content